fusuyfusuy/apple-sign-in-module/readme.md

 # `apple-sign-in-module`

-### THIS IS A FORK FROM renarsvilnis/apple-sign-in-rest.
-ONLY CHANGE I HAVE MADE IS ADDING id_token AND refresh_token TO RefreshTokenResponse.
+__THIS IS A FORK FROM renarsvilnis/apple-sign-in-rest.
+ONLY CHANGE I HAVE MADE IS ADDING id_token AND refresh_token TO RefreshTokenResponse.__

+# apple-sign-in-module is not apple-sign-in-rest

 [![NPM](https://nodei.co/npm/apple-sign-in-module.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/apple-sign-in-module/)